Paris attacks prime suspect went underground in Brussels

-BRUSSELS The "place to disappear", the "Jihadist airbase" -- the crowded Brussels borough of Molenbeek finally proved not big enough for Europe's most wanted man: Paris attacks suspect Salah Abdeslam.
+BRUSSELS The "place where you can disappear", the "Jihadist airbase" -- the crowded Brussels borough of Molenbeek, finally proved not big enough for Europe's most wanted man: Paris attacks suspect Salah Abdeslam.

 And this time his friends couldn't smuggle him out hidden in a wardrobe as some speculate may have been the case in November.